PerformanC/NodeLink/README.md

   - [`node-gyp`](https://npmjs.com/package/node-gyp)

 > [!NOTE]
 > For most sources FFmpeg isn't required.
-It is current required for timescale, seek and endTime filter.
+It is currently required for timescale, seek and endTime filter.
 Required for `local` and `http` sources.

 > [!NOTE]
 > Dependencies marked with an asterisk (*) are dependencies maintained by PerformanC or one of its members.